Skip to content

 Window → Tryll → Tryll Chat

 The panel opens as a nomadic dockable tab.
-Assign one field in the configuration area:
+Select a scene agent component in the configuration area (matching Unity):

 Field What to assign